yz599/2020_2/2020/Notes_concepts/1_Statistical.md

 ## 2.1 Estimating population parameters from sample statistics

-Sampling error (think about repeated meansuring) is the difference between a parameter and a corresponding statistic.
+- Sampling error (think about repeated meansuring) is the difference between a parameter and a corresponding statistic.
+- Sampling distribution of statistic

+**<font color='red'>Sampling ---CLT--- Population** samples can provide information about populations, and that the accuracy of this information increases with an increase in the samples.
-### Law of large numbers/Central Limit Theorem (CLT)
+### Law of large numbers/Central Limit Theorem (CLT) - MEAN
 ![](.1_Statistical_images/95bc2583.png)

 The law of large numbers as well as the central limit theorem are partial solutions to a general problem:
 **"What is the limiting behavior of Sn as n approaches infinity?"**
-1. By the law of large numbers, the sample averages converge in probability and almost surely to the expected value µ as n approaches infinity
+1.	**sample averages** converge in probability and almost surely to the expected value µ as n approaches infinity
-2. The classical central limit theorem describes the **size and the distributional form** of the **stochastic fluctuations** around the **deterministic number µ** during this convergence.
+2.	<font color='red'>(standard error/confidence interval)</font> **size and the distributional form** of the **stochastic fluctuations/sampling error** around the **deterministic number µ** during this convergence.
-**Another way:**
-1. What is the essence of statistical inference: that samples can provide information about populations, and that the accuracy of this information increases with an increase in the samples.
-2. The Central Limit Theorem (CLT) adds one key result to the ones above.
-It says that for large enough sample size, the distribution of sample average (and, in fact, virtually any statistic) becomes closer and closer to Gaussian (normal), **no matter what the underlying distribution of X is**.
+3. It says that for large enough sample size, the distribution of sample average (and, in fact, virtually any statistic) becomes closer and closer to Gaussian (normal), **no matter what the underlying distribution of X is**.

  This remarkable result implies that under virtually all circumstances it is possible to make probabilistic